-Doireann O'Kiely is a second-year D.Phil. student who is working on understanding the physical processes that take place when glass sheets are drawn from a furnace.
+Doireann O'Kiely is a third-year D.Phil. student who is working on understanding the physical processes that take place when glass sheets are drawn from a furnace.
 These glass sheets can be made into a range of high-quality goods such as computer tablet screens.
 Doireann collaborates with Ulrich Lange from Schott AG and spends some time each year working at their base in Mainz, Germany.
 Doireann is co-supervised by Chris Breward and Peter Howell.